 It’s just a metric for you to help monitor your progress, success and to adapt to make your business more efficient.
 Many times you will not be able to directly ascertain your CAC because a new customer may purchase only after being contacted through a number of different marketing initiatives.
 It’s important to ask how new customers heard about you, so you know where to focus your most effective marketing efforts and dollars.
 Over the long run, try to get an estimate of what your CAC is, but don’t worry about it too much.
 Ultimately, we want to lower the ratio of your new Customer Acquisition Cost compared to your Profit, by generating as much revenue as possible from each new customer…

-- Get as much repeat business from each new customer via future discount codes, thank you coupons, etc. [UPSELL]
+- Get as much repeat business from each new customer via future discount codes, thank you coupons, etc. [UPSELLING]

 - Increase the profitability of each sale new customer, for example, selling them a product with a higher margin.
-[UPSELL]
+[UPSELLING]

-- Sell them something else they may be interested in [CROSS-SELL]
+- Sell them something else they may be interested in [CROSS-SELLING]

 - Selling them additional products they may be interested in.
 [REENGAGE]